 But I wasn’t sure what I would do in Phoenix.
 The Grand Canyon was too far away to visit (it’s some 225 miles from Phoenix), so I decided to spend my time in the city.
 Happily, I found a variety of unexpected experiences that made my three-day winter escape memorable.

 Whether it’s smoldering August or warm October, ice cream is always a necessity in Phoenix.
 The city’s neighborhoods each offer a variety of small, local ice cream shops to choose from.
+Not to mention all the other top attractions including the Desert Botanical Garden, Sonoran Desert, Heard Museum, Phoenix Zoo, Arizona Science Center and the Phoenix Art Museum.

 One such shop is Churn, a family-owned candy shop located in the heart of Phoenix on Central Ave.
 Old-fashioned candy is sold for cheap along with 10 different flavors of ice cream, ranging from vanilla to toasted coconut.